BowNicole/new_project/readme.txt

-This is a sample project on using github
+This is a sample project presentation on using Git and Github for collaborative work